mrcosta/mrcosta.github.io/_posts/books/2018-09-16-continuous-integration.md

 * **user version control system**: there are some specific chapters talking about different systems and this is one of the subjects that I consider that is kind common sense to use Git today.

 * **in software the way to reduce the pain is to do it more frequently**: if you have some process that is repetitive or that takes time, try to do it more often.
 It's going to be clear what are the things that you can improve and automate to make your life easier.
-Try to identify the bottleneck of your system with this.
+Try to identify the bottleneck on your system with this.

 * **done means released and that's why it needs different people working together**: it's just not developers work, but also business work to validate if what you are delivering is correct.